 No Impact.
-The proposed project involves the construction of a single-family house.
-No recreational facilities are included in the proposed project.
-As indicated in Response O-1 above, the project is not anticipated to significantly increase the demand on existing parks, since a single-family residence is considered to be a low intensive land use.
+The proposed project involves the demolition of an existing house and construction of a new, larger single-family house.
+Except for the private residential pool, no recreational facilities are included in the proposed project.
+As indicated in Response O-1 above, the project is not anticipated to significantly increase the demand on existing parks, since a single-family residence is considered to be a low intensive land use and the project does not involve a net increase in the number of residential units.
 No impacts would occur.